Monday, October 31, 2016

 I was a big baby.
 So big, in fact, I earned a lovely nickname from my parents: Buddha belly.
 LOL The story of my big belly has been told several times through my life, and holds a special place in my heart.
 M even calls me that after a particularly hearty meal.
 You know, the one where pant belts and zippers need to be undone and you feel like you're about to burst.

 In Itaewon, there's a restaurant named Buddha's Belly.
 Of course I've taken several pictures and sent them to my parents, declaring that I have to eat there at some point.

 In our excursions to Myeongdong and Itaewon at the beginning of the month, I picked up a miniature Buddha.
-He sits with the UO-esque home on Michael's desk.
+He sits with the UO-esque home on M's desk.

 As you may or may not have noticed, I've been rather scarce on social media.
 Up until now, my mini breaks this year were due to being incredibly busy.
 While I've been busy this month, I can't say I was busy enough to warrant a social media shutdown.

 Before moving to Korea, I used my desktop for 90% of my internet activities.
 My phone was usually used for school-related things like reading e-books or checking my email, or I would use it as a mobile YouTube/music provider.
 If I wasn't using the internet, it was completely disconnected from data or the house's wi-fi.